colbyh21412/it-homelab/labs/05-shared-folders-permissions.md

     • Removed Everyone from the permissions list

-    • Added Domain Users with Read permission
+    • Added Domain Users with Full Control permission

     • Clicked OK → OK → Close

   ### Step 3 - Set NTFS Permissions on Each Subfolder

-    For Each subfolder, inheritance was disabled and permissions were set explicitly:
+    For each subfolder, inheritance was disabled, and permissions were set explicitly:

       1. Right-clicked folder → Properties → Security tab → Advanced